Cambridge Dry Ice Supplier Working Nonstop to Facilitate COVID Vaccine Storage

 “We’re delivering to whomever calls us,” said Savenor.

-The ice arrives in Cambridge from a warehouse in Palmer.
+The ice arrives in Cambridge from a warehouse in Palmer where it is made.
+American Carbonation Corporation has distributors across the northeast.
 It’s scooped into boxes, packed up and loaded into trucks.
 Dry ice is the solid form of carbon dioxide.

 “It’s necessary to transport the vaccines in a very portable refrigerant which is dry ice,” said Savenor.